 We often think of friends as a source of enjoyment, but the truth is that the role of healthy friendships goes much deeper.
 For example, in supportive, intimate friendships we find a sense of belonging.
-We also have people we can turn to in moments of hardship and personal stress, or when you’re grieving a loss.
-While your friends may not be able to do anything to “fix” the situation, the experience of sharing your story with someone who cares may in itself be healing.
+We also have people we can turn to in moments of hardship and personal stress, or when you’re navigating life after loss.
+While your friends may not be able to do anything to “fix” the situation, the experience of sharing your story with someone who can extend empathy to you may in itself be healing.

 Having emotionally supportive people to turn to (whether or not you’re actually talking about “it”) has a measurable impact on our stress levels, both physiological stress and the stress we’re aware of.
 There is a very well established connection between chronic stress and chronic health issues.
 If you want to improve your health, it may be more impactful for you to spend an hour a day strengthening your positive friendships than hitting the gym by yourself.
 Consider it!